k-int/folio-grails-module-demo/README.md

       }
     }

-And set up the configuration file we are going to use - ../../folio_globals.yaml
+And set up the configuration file we are going to use - ../../folio_globals.yaml.
+If you followed the instructions in step one this is done already.

     testsection:
         message: Test Global Configuration Worked

 It would be nice to prove to ourselves that the global configuration is really overriding the local config, and not simply being used instead of it.
+Update
-Update grails-app/conf/application.yml and add the following three lines to the top of the file (Which will then contiue with the grails: section as below).
+[grails-app/conf/application.yml](https://github.com/k-int/folio-grails-module-demo/blob/master/folio-demo-module/grails-app/conf/application.yml) and add the following three lines to the top of the file (Which will then contiue with the grails: section as below).

     ---
     testsection: